Jared McIsaac

-Jared McIsaac (born March 27, 2000) is a Canadian professional ice hockey defenceman currently playing for the Grand Rapids Griffins in the American Hockey League (AHL) as a prospect to the Detroit Red Wings of the National Hockey League (NHL).
+Jared McIsaac (born March 27, 2000) is a Canadian professional ice hockey defenceman currently playing with HC Litvínov in the Czech Extraliga (ELH).
+He was selected by the Detroit Red Wings in the second round, 36th overall, of the 2018 NHL entry draft.

 Early life

 McIsaac was born on March 27, 2000, in Truro, Nova Scotia, to parents Jamie and Sandra.
 His father is a local ice hockey referee while his uncle Jon is a referee in the NHL.
 He grew up playing minor hockey in Truro before his family moved to Dartmouth in 2013.

 While playing peewee ice hockey in Cole Harbour, McIsaac moved from forward to defense when an opportunity opened on the roster.
 During his amateur career, McIsaac won a silver medal with Team Canada at the Youth Olympics and competed with Team Nova Scotia at the Gatorade Excellence Challenge.
 He moved onto major midget before being drafted second overall by his hometown Halifax Mooseheads in the 2016 Quebec Major Junior Hockey League (QMHJL) Draft.
 In order to draft him, the Moosehead gave Baie-Comeau Drakkar three draft picks so they could have the second selection.